mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 By using git, you automatically have support for versioning.
 Integration is also simple, as JSON format can be directly incorporated into application builds.
-This means that in many cases, you do not even need a seperate REST call, although you lose the flexibility of modifying codes on the fly.
+This means that in many cases, you do not even need a seperate REST call, although in this case you lose the flexibility of modifying codes on the fly.

 You can also create a publisher that broadcasts the reference data changes to interested parties and systems